Azure/azure-powershell/src/NetAppFiles/NetAppFiles/help/Get-AzNetAppFilesBackup.md

 ```

 ### -ResourceGroupName
-The resource group of the ANF replication destination volume
+The resource group of the ANF account

 ```yaml
 Type: System.String